Concatenated Composite Pulses Applied to Liquid-State Nuclear Magnetic Resonance Spectroscopy: Discussion

-Composite pulses have been developed in the NMR community and are widely employed in daily measurements.
-Concatenated composite pulses (CCCPs) are directly descended from them and have been developed as robust unitary operations for quantum information processing.
-They are robust against two systematic errors, the pulse length error and off-resonance error in NMR, at the cost of execution times.
-Note, however, that this cost is not important in usual experimental conditions of liquid-state NMR and thus CCCPs are always advantageous compared with square pulses.
+Composite pulses have been developed in the NMR community and are widely employed.
+Our proposed composite operations, CCCPs, directly descend from these and have been developed as robust unitary operations for QIP.
+We feedback our achievements to NMR: We applied CCCPs to liquid-state NMR spectroscopy and demonstrated improved NMR sensitivity compared to standard 1D and 2D NMR measurements with square pulses.
+The proposed CCCPs are robust against two systematic errors, the PLE and ORE in NMR, at the cost of execution time.